axissnova/sixa/readme.md

 # Sixa Discord Bot
 Personal Bot for my Discord,
-Current commands are "say", "hen", and "ping"
+Current commands are "say", "hen", and "ping" -
+Prefix is "$"